kgar/foundry-vtt-tidy-5e-sheets/To Do/Dark Mode/To Do - Dark Mode.md

 - [ ] leave the image filter variable intact as a fallback, and have the styles support it
 - [ ] item tables in dark mode have a little sliver of border-left on the rows

+## ANd Also

+- [ ] Remove the PC, NPC, and Vehicle Border PX options / localization from settings

 ### Tiny MCE Styles